zlutfi/react-tictactoe/README.md

 - Animations
 - Sounds
-- Highlighting the winning line
+- Highlight the winning line
 - more...